-The following table shows the threshold, target and maximum cash bonus opportunities that were available to each executive officer for 2014 as a percentage of their base salary, as well as the actual bonus earned for the year ended December 31, 2014.
+The following table shows the threshold, target and maximum incentive cash bonus opportunities that were available to each executive officer for 2015 as a percentage of their base salary, as well as the actual bonus earned for the year ended December 31, 2015.
 Whether any of the threshold, target or maximum bonus levels were attained was determined by the Compensation Committee based on achievement of the criteria described above, including the discretionary component, and the weighting of each criterion.

-2014 Cash Bonus Percentage Levels Actual as a Percentage of Executive Threshold Maximum Actual (\$) Base Salary Target Stuart A. Tanz 75% 125% 175% 1,183,019 153% Michael B. Haines 75% 100% 125% 283,488 109%

-Richard K. Schoebel
+2015 2015 Incentive Cash Bonus Percentage Levels Actual as a Percentage of Executive Threshold Target Maximum Actual (\$) Base Salary Stuart A. Tanz 75% 125% 175% 1,344,625 174% Michael B. Haines 75% 100% 125% 360,325 124% Richard K. Schoebel 75% 100% 125% 422,450 124%

-The Compensation Committee's evaluation of Mr. Baker's performance during 2014 focused on his contribution to the achievement of our overall business goals during 2014 and other factors as described above under "-Factors Considered."
-In addition, the Compensation Committee considered, in consultation with FTI, the compensation practices of non-executive board chairs in a peer group formulated by the Compensation Committee together with FTI for this purpose as above described under "-Peer Groups."
-Based upon these considerations, the Compensation Committee recommended a bonus of \$200,000 for Mr. Baker in respect of the year ended December 31, 2014.
+The Compensation Committee's evaluation of Mr. Baker's performance during 2015 focused on his contribution to the achievement of our overall business goals during 2015 and other factors as described above under "-Factors Considered."
+In addition, the Compensation Committee considered, in consultation with FTI, the compensation practices of our executive compensation peer group and recommended a bonus of \$200,000 for Mr. Baker in respect of the year ended December 31, 2015.